richdmartin13/oneresume/content/_index.md

   enable: true
   block:
   - subtitle: Primary Speciality
-    title: You Will Not miss Your All misunderstandings
+    title: Your unique expertise in one place
     description: Protect your design vision and leave nothing up to interpretation with interaction recipes.
 Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the.
     image: images/features-01.png
   - subtitle: Secondary Speciality
-    title: Say hello to no-code The Advance Creation
+    title: sadf
     description: From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
 Make mind-blowing of New interactions everyday without ever having to write any new code.
     image: images/features-02.png
 testimonials:
-  enable: true
+  enable: false
-  subtitle: Our Testimonial
+  subtitle: Our Testimonials
   title: Don't take our word for it
   description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi egestas
     <br> Werat viverra id et aliquet. vulputate egestas sollicitudin.